opensauceryafrica/goaxios/readme.md

 # goaxios - inspired by the popular JavaScript axios

 A lightweight package that makes it easier to send Rest and GraphQL requests in Golang.
-For every request you make, Goaxios returns the http response object, the raw response body in bytes, the parsed response body in a struct or interface, and an error object.
+For every request you make, Goaxios returns a struct containing the http response object, the raw response body in bytes, the parsed response body in a struct or interface, and an error object.

 ## Features